RobTillaart/RAIN/README.md

 The meaning / potential of this digital-out for the library needs to be investigated.

 The library is EXPERIMENTAL as it needs more testing.
-(changes of the interface are possible).
+(changes of the interface are definitely possible).

 ## Interface